Anil Chauhan: Personal life

 General Chauhan is married to Anupama, an artist.
 The couple have a daughter, Pragya.
-An art enthusiast, Gen Chauhan is a keen admirer of Tibetan art, a fact which he attributed to his wife.
+An art enthusiast, he is a keen admirer of Tibetan art, a fact which he attributed to his wife.
 As a general officer and later as CDS, Gen Chauhan's life bore several similarities to Gen Rawat's; both men were commissioned in the same regiment, the 11th Gorkha Rifles and also hailed from the same ancestral region, the Pauri Garhwal district.
 As fellow officers, Gen Rawat was said to have held Gen Chauhan with high esteem; in 2022, when a military garrison along the Line of Actual Control was renamed after him, Gen Chauhan was amongst the dignitaries present at the renaming ceremony.
 Chauhan is also said to be close with Ajit Doval, with whom he had closely worked with during his retirement.

 Apart from his service in the military, Gen Chauhan authored two books: Aftermath of A Nuclear Attack - an analytic detailing the effects of a nuclear fallout, which was published in 2010 and History of 11 Gorkha Rifles Regimental Centre, a chronicle of the regiment he wrote during his stint as its commander.
 According to Chauhan's known acquaintances, he is reputed to be an steady golfer and an ardent collector of masks.

 Honours and decorations

-Over the span of his military career of four decades, Gen Chauhan received numerous military decorations.
+Over the span of his military career across four decades, Gen Chauhan received numerous military decorations.
 He was awarded the Vishisht Seva Medal in 2011, the Sena Medal in 2014, the Ati Vishisht Seva Medal in 2015, the Uttam Yudh Seva Medal in 2018, and the Param Vishisht Seva Medal in 2020.